 AP Schools & Class Readiness & 3Rs Programme Guidelines, AP Schools “Class Readiness Programme – 3R’s Programme” Guidelines, Schedule: Class Readiness: class II to X: to ensure that children acquire the stated academic standards to continue in the present class.

 a) To make children of classes II to X to learn pre-requisite skills necessary for the entry of the promoted class in the new academic year in all the curricular subjects.

-b) For primary the focus will be on Telugu, English, and Maths.
-In case of upper primary and high schools the focus will be curricular subjects.
+b) For primary, the focus will be on Telugu, English, and Maths.
+In the case of upper primary and high schools, the focus will be curricular subjects.

 c) To revisit the concepts, recap the learning of the previous academic year which is mentioned in the school syllabus and teachers handbooks designed by SCERT.